davidberneda/Vidi/documentation/Vidi_Language_Reference.md

 MyClass.MyProcedure() {}   // New extended Procedure
 MyClass.MySubClass { X:Float }  // New extended Sub-class

 ```

-These new extended elements can then be used as normal, also in different modules
+These new extended elements can then be used as normal, also in different modules.

 ```javascript
 // Module 3